Cultural Heritage - Saint-Tropez

 Located in the dungeon of the Citadel of Saint-Tropez, it offers one of the most beautiful views of the coast.

 Today, the whole world comes to Saint-Tropez.
-The museum tells the story of the time when the Tropezians travelled all over the world.
-As soon as the town was reborn at the end of the 15th century, Saint-Tropez turned to the sea.
-Fishing and coastal navigation along the Provençal and Ligurian coastline occupied most of the city's sailors.
-But from the end of the 16th century, more enterprising sailors sailed and traded in the eastern basin of the Mediterranean before, in the following century, the coastline of the Ottoman Empire became familiar to hundreds of Tropezians.
+The museum tells the story of a time when Tropezians travelled the world.
+From the town's rebirth in the late 15th century, Saint-Tropez turned to the sea.
+Fishing and coastal trading along the Provencal and Ligurian coasts kept most of the town's sailors busy.
+But by the end of the 16th century, more enterprising sailors were sailing and trading in the eastern Mediterranean basin, before the following century, the coastline of the Ottoman Empire became familiar to hundreds of Tropezians.

-At the end of the 18th century, Tropéziens were to be found on the coasts of Black Africa.
-The little town benefited from the development of the Marseilles trade.
-But it was in the 19th century that sailors sailed all the seas of the world, on warships but above all on commercial vessels.
-The first half of the 20th century marked the apogee of these navigations with captains commanding large sailing ships on the Cape Horn route, or large liners on the most prestigious transatlantic or Far East lines.
+By the end of the 18th century, Tropéziens were to be found on the coasts of Black Africa.
+The small town benefited from the development of the Marseilles trade.
+But it was in the 19th century that sailors sailed all the world's seas, on warships but above all on merchant ships.
+The first half of the twentieth century marked the apogee of these voyages, with captains commanding large sailing ships on the Cape Horn route, or large liners on the most prestigious transatlantic or Far East lines.

-It is the formidable epic of the inhabitants of this small town, which was not a simple and charming fishing port, that the museum proposes to make discover or rediscover.
-The ground floor houses 11 rooms devoted to local activities such as fishing and coastal shipping, as well as the shipyards, the torpedo factory, the submarine cable factory and the hydrography school.
+The museum invites you to discover or rediscover the extraordinary story of the inhabitants of this small town, which was once more than a charming fishing port.
+The first floor features 11 rooms devoted to local activities such as fishing and coastal shipping, as well as the shipyards, torpedo factory, submarine cable factory and hydrographic school.
 The first floor is devoted to distant journeys.
-Visitors can first discover the three great figures of the city: General Allard, the Bailiff of Suffren and Hippolyte Bouchard, hero of the independence of several South American states.
-The next five rooms evoke the history of navigation in all the seas of the world.
-An ambitious and respectful scenography of the building and the collections gives the visitor the impression that he is not visiting a museum but rather travelling in the company of the sailors of La Tropez.
-The museum is one of the most visited sites in the Provence-Alpes-Côte d'Azur region and, without a doubt, one of the most surprising and moving.
+Visitors can first discover the three great figures of the city: General Allard, the Bailli de Suffren and Hippolyte Bouchard, hero of the independence of several South American states.
+This is followed, in the next five rooms, by an evocation of sailing in all the world's seas.
+Ambitious scenography, respectful of the building and its collections, means that visitors don't have the impression of visiting a museum, but rather of travelling in the company of Tropezian sailors.
+The museum is one of the most visited sites in the Provence-Alpes-Côte d'Azur region, and undoubtedly one of the most surprising and moving.

 Text by Laurent Pavlidis